About the Research Library

 Scientific and technical information resources are selected for the collections based on their enduring value to current and future researchers.
 Resources are selected by collection development librarians in consultation with programmatic contacts and an advisory committee.

-The Research Library works closely with publishers, library consortia (California Digital Library CDL, National Laboratory Library Coalition NLLC), and other information services, to license, preserve and provide access to content.
+The Research Library works closely with publishers, library consortia such as the California Digital Library (CDL) and the National Laboratory Library Coalition (NLLC), as well as information service providers, to license, preserve and provide access to content.

-When the library cannot acquire something, interlibrary loan services, copyright clearance services, and a network of library partnerships can help.
+When the library cannot acquire something, interlibrary loan services, copyright clearance services, and a network of library partnerships are engaged.
 LLNL researchers may also get a UC Berkeley Library card to gain access to the vast physical research collections held by the University of California Libraries.